 - Vitiating factors

-We offer a wide enrichment experience for students of Law at Wyke with visits to local [e.g. Leeds Crown Court, Hull Crown and Magistrates Courts] and National courts [Royal Courts Of Justice in London/Supreme Court in London].
-We plan to repeat these successful visits for our students.
+We offer a wide enrichment experience for students of Law at Wyke with visits to local [e.g. Leeds Crown Court, Hull Crown and Magistrates Courts] and National courts [Royal Courts Of Justice in London/Supreme Court in London], and a guided tour of Parliament.

 A major experience is the opportunity to take part in the National Bar Mock Trial Competition.
 This involves the students preparing and presenting cases in a Crown court before a real judge.
 It is a highly regarded competition and many of our law students at Wyke who have taken part have benefitted from the high regard it is held in by universities and even the Bar Council.
 In our last two competitions, we reached the regional final in Leeds.

 We have a timetabled Law Society, debating a wide range of legal issues, working closely with University Law departments, and enjoying visits to Courts and the opportunity to take part in a range of activities designed to widen the experience of the subject.
 We have an exciting programme of visits from a wide range of professionals in legal and related spheres and will provided valuable employability insights and opportunities for work experience in those professions.

 Many students who take Law at Wyke Sixth Form College go on to university and become qualified lawyers.
 Over 300 of our law students have moved on to study law at university in the last 10 years.
 As well as a career in law, journalism, marketing, public relations, teaching, business and government are all careers that utilise the skills and knowledge that the subject provides.

 Whatever your career plans, this course will both challenge and stimulate you, as well as prepare you for the future.

 WHAT CAN I DO TO HELP PREPARE ME FOR THE COURSE?